MedZouhaierDLH/RL-playground/README.md

-# RL-Playground: Exploring Deep Reinforcement Learning 🚀
+# RL-Playground: Learning Deep RL from the Ground Up 🎮

 ## About this Repo
 **RL-Playground** is my personal sandbox for learning and experimenting with **Deep Reinforcement Learning (RL)**.